OnapleRPG/Itemizer/README.md

 Itemizer is a Sponge Minecraft plugin that allows custom items creation.
 Store plenty of custom items in configurations files.
 Once an item is registered, you can also register :
-* crafts : register new crafts (with or without shape) and smelting recipe.
+* crafts : register new crafts (with or without shape) and smelting recipes
-* pools : assign items to pools with a probability and fetch them randomly.
+* pools : assign items to pools with a probability, and fetch them randomly
-* affixes : for additionnal customization, items can be modified afterward by affix (also pickable in a pool) to slighly modify their characteristics.
+* affixes : for additionnal customization, items can be modified afterwards using affixes (also pickable in a pool) to slighly modify their characteristics.

-An examples of each config file is loaded at the first launch of the plugin under the folder `/config/itemizer/`.
+An examples of each config file is loaded at the first launch of the plugin, under the folder `/config/itemizer/`.
 This way you can see how they're structured.
 >Don't be afraid by item config complexity, it can be generated from existing items in-game

 ## Installation
 This plugin needs a sponge server 1.12.
-Download the [latest release](https://github.com/OnapleRPG/Itemizer/releases) and copy it into your server's `mods/` folder.
+Download our [latest release](https://github.com/OnapleRPG/Itemizer/releases) and copy it into your server's `mods/` folder.
 Then restart your server.
-Check in the `/config/itemizer/` folder if default configuration is properly copied, and you should notice server logs mentionning the proper plugin loading.
+Check in the `/config/itemizer/` folder if default configuration is properly copied, and you should notice server logs mentionning the proper plugin loaded.

 ## Minecraft Commands